June 18, 2026

 Mental availability is essential for driving brand recognition and purchase behavior.
 So how do you measure—and maximize—it?

 Consumers have a lot going on.
 They’ve got jobs, maybe a few kids, a demanding cat, a house to clean—all of which take up space in their brains.
-That doesn't leave much room for brands, especially given the vast number of brands competing for attention on television, social media, bus shelters—pretty much any available space in the digital and physical realms.
+That doesn't leave much room for brands, especially given the vast number of them competing for attention on television, social media, bus shelters—pretty much any available space in the digital and physical realms.

 Package design is arguably the most important marketing "channel" for mental availability; it reaches 100% of in-store buyers at the time when they're actively making purchase decisions.
-Advertising plays an important role in driving brand awareness when consumers aren't shopping—but advertising that doesn't connect to the package design ultimately has little impact on purchase behavior.1 Packaging is the last link in the chain.
+Advertising plays an important role in driving brand awareness when consumers aren't shopping, but advertising that doesn't connect to the package design ultimately has little impact on purchase behavior.1 Packaging is the last link in the chain.
 (Sometimes it's the first, too—but it's always the last.)

-Advertising plays an important role in driving brand awareness when consumers aren't shopping—but advertising that doesn't connect to the package design ultimately has little impact on purchase behavior.
+Advertising plays an important role in driving brand awareness when consumers aren't shopping, but advertising that doesn't connect to the package design ultimately has little impact on purchase behavior.

 Historically, no formal measurement system existed to gauge the mental availability of a brand.
 As a result, some brands today aren't even aware that they have low mental availability—or, if they are, they may not feel like they have the depth of information required to address the problem.